 I breed multi-gen Doodles in order to produce puppies that are dependably low-shedding and hypoallergenic, with the coats and personalities that are most suitable as family pets and companion animals.

-As hybrids, my Doodles are registered with the Continental Kennel Club (CKC) to maintain a record of their parentage, or pedigree.
-The breed parentage of my girls and their mates is indicated on my Parents page and in the Adoption Kit for your puppy.
+As hybrids, my breeding Doodles are registered with the Continental Kennel Club (CKC) to maintain a record of their "pedigree," or parentage.
+The parentage of my girls and their mates is described on my Parents page.

 Next > Puppies & Prices